 Nailbed lacerations are often the result of crush injuries, producing a stellate laceration pattern.
-There injures require repair.
-Without adequate repair (and some times despite best efforts) the nailbed will not heal smoothly.
+These injures require repair.
+Without adequate repair (and sometimes despite best efforts) the nailbed will not heal smoothly.

 Because nailbed lacerations are typically crush injuries, x-rays should always be obtained to exclude a fracture.

 In children, it may be possible to repair the nailbed with a cyanoacrylate adhesive (eg, "Dermabond").
 The cosmetic outcome with this approach is comparable to that of suture repair.
 This option is advantageous in the pediatric population specifically because it avoids keeping the child motionless and is relatively pain-free.

 A hook nail deformity is a condition that can appear after a traumatic amputation of the distal aspect of the finger tip (that is, soft tissues and the tuft of the distal phalanx).
 When the nail bed loses its distal support, the nail can grow downward around the tip of the finger.

 The nail is a site for both acute and chronic infections.
 Acute infections often result from a minor event, such as a superficial laceration or pulling a hangnail, with bacteria — typically Staphylococcus and Streptococcus — being the most common etiology.
 Chronic infections are typically fungal and may result from multiple acute infections treated with antibiotics or chronic moisture, with Candida being the most common etiology.
 Less commonly, atypical organisms, such as Mycobacterium, are the source of infection.

 Paronychia (a collection of pus between the nail plate and the nail fold) and felons (a purulent collection forms on the palmar surface of the distal phalanx) are discussed in detail in the chapter on hand infections